mugpeng/aweshelf/docs/article_media/0529/aweshelf-bookmark-your-ai-coding-sessions.md

 That sounds obvious.
 But it is not how most AI coding agents work today.

 You just spent an hour with Claude Code debugging a race condition in your auth middleware.
-The session was productive.
+Or maybe you were troubleshooting a Snakemake pipeline where STAR alignment kept failing on a new reference genome.
+Either way, the session was productive.
 You found the root cause, sketched a fix, and started refactoring.

 Then you closed the terminal.